Analyzing bias in opinion polls with R

 How to reproduce the plots / analyze your own data

-As mentioned in the headline of this post, all the plots and analysis are done with the fabulous, and free statistical analysis tool R. For your convenience I prepared a Github repository with all the scripts I used to generate the plots.
-The repository also includes the German polling data, so you can start analyzing right away.
+As mentioned in the headline of this post, all the plots and analysis are done with the fabulous, and free statistical analysis tool R. For your convenience I prepared a GitHub repository with all the scripts I used to generate the plots.
+The repository also includes the German polling data, so you can start analyzing it right away.
 The API hopefully explains itself by checking out the main script.

 Hope you enjoyed the post.
 Feel free to share it like crazy and drop comments in the form below or on Twitter.

 And: Never trust a statistic that you haven’t visualized yourself.

 Improved the way the quarterly median is computed.
 In the first version, I had simply picked the median of all polls for one party within a quarter.
 This, however, is only the correct median if all polling institutes publish the same amount of polls per quarter (which is not the case).
 So to improve this I now compute the quarterly median for each institute first, and then take the mean of them afterwards.
 This ensures that each institute has the same ‘weight’ in the median computation, no matter how many polls they publish.

 The images in this post have been updated accordingly.
 Thanks to Github can see a side-by-side comparison of the old and new images.
 The difference is only marginal, but I still think it’s more correct.

 Update Sept 22, 2023